-WH, YOU RES (WH ACF WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
+A S & S & WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
 (WHAT RESULTS DO YOU HAVE TO ACHIEVE) WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
 WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
-(LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB? • Determines direction/strategy and develops policy for the organization; Knowledge Qualifications Valid EB driver's license Registration as Traffic Officer • Determines the financial strategy and Advanced Computer Literacy General Management Grade 12 Tertiary qualification or NOF 6 .
-4. 11. framework, e.g. compile budgets, etc.; Ensures effective utilization of Advanced Human Resources Management Extensive road traffic law enforcement training equipment and machinery, e.g. Advanced Financial Management Experience • Manages stores supplies, e.g. Advanced Planning and Organizing Change and Diversity Management More than 10 years in road traffic law ., . stationary and maintenance supplies; Overall responsibility for land and Coaching and Mentoring Communication 3 years experience in senior buildings which requires effective property management; Strategy Development management position Provides solutions to organizational Basic Information Technology (IT) - problems; Takes decisions on matters relating to of National Road Traffic Act, Road Traffic Management Cornoration Act organizational strategy and direction; Plans the organization's work flow to and the Criminal Procedure Act •, support the strategy; Skills - 0, - Liaises and interacts with key stakeholders in the quest to achieve the departmental/provincial strategy; Policy formulationAnalytical thinking and - Research - 4 Manages all departmental/provincial personnel programmes and systems People Management Financial Management " in order to increase their commitment ■ Leadership deliverables, e.g. performance Assertiveness Negotiations development, discipline, etc. Communication Provide/obtain sensitive information
+(LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB?
+CANDIDATES) Determines direction/strategy and Knowledge Qualifications Valid EB driver's license Determines the financial strategy and Advanced Computer Literacy Grade 12 Registration as Traine Officer provides the financial management General Management Tertiary qualification or NQF 6 framework, e.g. compile budgets, etc.; Advanced Human Resources Extensive road traffic law Ensures effective utilization of ellorcellen nalling equipment and machinery, e.g. computers, furnisher, vehicles, etc.; Advanced Financial Management Advanced Planning and Organizing Experience Manages stores supplies, e.g. More than 10 years in road traffic law stationary and maintenance supplies; Coaching and Mentoring entorcement - Overall responsibility for land and Communication 3 years experience in senior management position buildings which requires effective Strategy Development inglight position • Provides solutions to organizational Basic Information Technology (IT) - problems; Clear understanding and application - Takes decisions on matters relating to of National Road Traffic Act, Road Traffic Management Corporation Act organizational strategy and direction; and the Criminal Procedure Act support the strategy; Skills Liaises and interacts with key Policy formulation stakeholders in the quest to achieve the departmental/provincial strategy: Analytical thinking and Research • Manages all departmental/provincial People Management personnel programmes and systems Financial Management in order to increase their commitment Leadership and achievement of qualitative Assertiveness deliverables, e.g. perrormance management. learning and Negotiations development, discipline, etc. Communication Provide/obtain sensitive information

 WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
 (WHAT RESULTS DO YOU HAVE TO ACHIEVE) WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
 WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
-(LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB? requiring tact and diplomacy Sensitive press statements Reading and understanding cabinet memoranda Handling and dealing with complex legal documents Handling and dealing with complex notes, memoranda and letters Effective public appearances Creativity Exceptional creativity is required to develop strategies, policies and new road traffic law enforcement methods Understanding of law enforcement
+(LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB?

+requiring tact and diplomacy

+Sensitive press statements

+Reading and understanding cabinet

+memoranda

+Handling and dealing with complex legal documents

+Handling and dealing with complex

+notes, memoranda and letters Effective public appearances

+Creativity

+Exceptional creativity is required to

+road traffic law enforcement methods

+Understanding of law enforcement

-As indicated in the Code, disciplinary action will be taken against any persistent non-performance, non-achievement of targets and noncompliance with the Code in general
+As indicated in the Code, disciplinary action will be taken against any persistent non-performance, non-achievement of targets and non-compliance with the Code in general.